This module aims to provide a broad introduction of the theory and practice of biology.

 Statement on Teaching, Learning and Assessment

 This module is delivered using a combination of lectures, tutorials and laboratories to introduce students to fundamental biological principles and foundation knowledge concerning eukaryotic and prokaryotic cells.
 Students will be expected to participate in enquiry and problem based learning activities.
 They can obtain feedback on their own learning achievements through provision of Blackboard quizzes that they can access repeatedly prior to sitting their final exam.
-The first six weeks will involve compulsory laboratory practicals where basic lab skills will be taught and practiced, before using these skills in the problem based laboratories and tutorials in weeks 8-13.
+The first six weeks will involve compulsory laboratory practicals where basic lab skills will be taught and practiced, before using these skills in the problem based laboratories and tutorials in weeks 8-13 (13 of 20 key lab skills must be demonstrated in order to pass Unit 1 assessment).
 There will be two activities in feedback week associated with this module: feedback on lab books that have been maintained throughout the lab component in the first 6 weeks and feedback on online numeracy quizzes which have been delivered during the first 6 weeks.
 This module has 2 units of assessment, proven to work well for level 7 students, and in addition allowing a formative in-term numeracy test week 9 to ensure preparedness for laboratory portfolio, exam and develops essential skills for other modules on science programmes.
 The Exam will consist of 40 MCQs on biology theory (delivered in lectures) and 24 questions on scientific numeracy/statistics (calculation/short answer), with a 75/25 percentage weighing on the two sections respectively (90 minutes time total).